-I crossed the threshold of a roaring jet plane landed in the arctic circle.
+I crossed the threshold of a roaring jet plane in the arctic circle.
 I was as north as I could go.
-The nautical twilight at midnight at the top of the world reminded me of a-thousand-and-one nights spent staying up to watch the sunrise with apocryphal friends.
+The nautical twilight at midnight at the top of the world reminded me of a-thousand-and-one nights spent staying up to watch the sunrise with friends.
 The waking dream of my first arctic breath filled my head with visions of Soviet miners and their Norwegian counterparts on the edge of the human realm.
 A land of settlements where there are no roads.
-More polar bears stalk the night than people asleep in their beds.
+More polar bears stalk the night than people sleep in their beds.
 Svalbard: the land of my fever dream.

-In the university museum at the top of the world there was a rifle on display called “the jammed cartridge.”
+In the university museum there was a rifle on display called “the jammed cartridge.”
 Behind thick glass the tarnished bolt was permanently frozen in the open position and a rifle round half protruded from the chamber.
 The weapon was found with the partially-consumed remains of the hunter who had carried it.
-When I was young my father introduced me to his friend, a deer bow-hunter.
-The memory now seems to ache with luxury.
-Up here to hunt is a mutual experience.
+When I was young my father introduced me to his friend, a bow-hunter.
+The memory seemed to ache with luxury.
+In Svalbard, to hunt is a mutual experience.
 Not a single advantage must be given away.
 The air outside the modern architecture blew with an alien weightlessness.
-So little is alive up here, surviving on scraps in the springtime.
-The Norwegians and Russians too survive on dwindling coal mines, pulling up just enough to keep their power stations running.
+So little is alive out there, surviving on scraps in the springtime.
+The Norwegians and Russians too survive on dwindling coal mines, pulling up just enough to keep the turbines running.